tjheffner/jekyll-portfolio/_projects/blink-of-an-eye.markdown

 **Challenge:** How do you design an interactive visualization that captivates from one data point to over two billion?

-I graduated summer 2014.
+I graduated in the summer of 2014.
 It felt like my college experience went by in the blink of an eye.

 How long is a blink? _(330 milliseconds)_